 Copayments for medical services or prescription drugs are paid to the health-care provider at the time of service.
+You do not have to pay copayments for preventive care such as well-child or well-baby visits or immunizations.
+There are no copays for pregnancy related assistance either.
 Your child's Superior ID card lists the copayments that apply to your family.
 Present your ID card when your child gets office visits or emergency room services or has a prescription filled.

-Co-payments do not apply, at any income level, to:
+CHIP members who are Native American or Alaskan Native do not have any cost-sharing.
+This includes enrollment fees and co-pays.
+If you are Native American or Alaskan Native and your member ID card shows that a copay is required, please call Superior so we can send you a new card.
+The table below lists the CHIP copayment schedule.
+It is listed according to a family's income.